 So hands have always been an important thing in the church alone.
 But how important is it from slavery time until now, tell me a little bit about the history of hands and, and

 well, of course, realizing that it was against the law for slaves to read, so we had no hymnals, to read as the whites did.
-And so we were able to come up with songs on our own, and pass it on.
+And so we were able to come up with songs on our own and pass it on.
 And so you didn’t eat him knows.
-And the him those became more than just songs we sang, became some of our testimonies, you know, that out of our own ethos out of our own pathos, that that the him those took on a different meaning.
-And they ended with the spirituals in the end the gospel, particularly the spirituals And so, they took on a whole different meaning and so, being forbidden to read.
-So we develop our own music, we develop our own style, much of it was still remember now, not everything was loss, I feel like if not everything was lost, in the in the slave transfer, migration, that we will attain some means, particularly music, and we retain some of that and was able to Americanize it, shall we say, or change it to sit, suit our situation?
+And him those became more than just songs we sang, became some of our testimonies, you know, that out of our own ethos out of our own pathos, that him those took on a different meaning.
+And they ended with the spirituals, in the end, the gospel, particularly the spirituals And so, they took on a whole different meaning and so, being forbidden to read.
+So we develop our own music, we develop our own style, much of it was still remembered now, not everything was a loss, I feel like if not everything was lost, in the slave transfer, migration, that we will attain some means, particularly music, and we retain some of that and was able to Americanize it, shall we say, or change it to suit, suit our situation?

 So Chicago is known for its gospel music.
 And you be here from Chicago and also as a pastor, can you tell me a little bit about the history of gospel music from your vantage point?